 Best Use Cases for This Type of Chart

-I use donut charts for the same use cases as pie charts, but I tend to prefer the former because of the added benefit that the data is easier to read.
+I generally use donut charts for the same use cases as pie charts.
+Still, I tend to prefer the former because of the added benefit that the data is easier to read.
+Another benefit of donut charts is that the empty center leaves room for extra layers of data, as seen in the example above.

 Design Best Practices for Donut Charts